mevers/weatherBOM/README.md

 ![](example_3-hourly.png)

-## Example - Daily forecasts
+### Daily forecasts

-To show daily minimum and maximum temperature forecasts we can `bom_forecasts` with implicit (default) `freq = "daily"`.
+To show daily minimum and maximum temperature forecasts we can use `bom_forecasts` with implicit (default) `freq = "daily"`.
 The following plot shows +7 days maximum and minimum temperatures in red and blue, respectively.

 ```r